 Section 16 of the Exchange Act requires that reports of beneficial ownership of common stock and changes in such ownership be filed with the Securities and Exchange Commission by Section 16 "reporting persons," including directors, certain officers, holders of more than 10% of the outstanding common stock and certain trusts of which reporting persons are trustees.
-We are required to disclose in this Proxy Statement each reporting person whom we know to have failed to file any required reports under Section 16 on a timely basis during the fiscal year ended December 31, 2016.
-To our knowledge, based solely on a review of copies of Forms 3, 4 and 5 filed with the Securities and Exchange Commission and written representations that no other reports were required, during the fiscal year ended December 31, 2016 our officers, directors and 10% stockholders complied with all Section 16(a) filing requirements applicable to them, except for the untimely filing of a Form 4 for each of Messrs.
-Beale and Lawrence related to the granting of stock options, the untimely filing of a Form 4 for Mr. Mathis related to warrants granted to him during 2016 in his capacity as a registered representative of DPEC Capital, and the untimely filing of a Form 4 for Mr. Fasano, related to the acquisition of common shares held in his 401(k) account.
+We are required to disclose in our Annual Report each reporting person whom we know to have failed to file any required reports under Section 16 on a timely basis during the fiscal year ended December 31, 2017.
+To our knowledge, based solely on a review of copies of Forms 3, 4 and 5 filed with the Securities and Exchange Commission and written representations that no other reports were required, during the fiscal year ended December 31, 2017 our officers, directors and 10% stockholders complied with all Section 16(a) filing requirements applicable to them, except that Mr. Beale has not yet filed a Form 4 related to stock options granted to him in December 2017